-The Blackvue DR900S is the flagship dash cam that is able to connect to the cloud for live streaming.
-YouTube and Facebook are the standard broadcast options, but Blackvue has their own app where you can live stream or view others.
+The BlackVue DR900S is the flagship dash camera that is able to connect to the cloud for live streaming.
+YouTube and Facebook are the standard broadcast options, but BlackVue has their own app where you can live stream or view others.

-I cannot stress to you enough how rare it is for a dash cam to have live streaming capabilities.
-Couple this feature with the dozens of other useful features, the Blackvue comes as a highly recommended system.
+I cannot stress to you enough how rare it is for a dash camera to have live streaming capabilities.
+Couple this feature with the dozens of other useful features, the BlackVue comes is a high quality dash cam system.

 This setup comes with two cameras, one facing the road ahead, while the other is a rear facing camera.
 It sports a 4K resolution sensor at 30 fps and is resistant to extreme weather hot or cold.
 No more cheap dash cams because it was getting a little sun!